selden-CBC2021/Employee-Tracker/README.md

   ## Installation
   --Clone the repo and npm install the required packages.
   ## Usage
   --Type node index in the terminal to start.
 You can view/add/update employees/roles/departments.
+Use the arrow keys to move up and down and enter to select the option you want.
   ## License
   --https://opensource.org/licenses/MIT
   <br />